open-telemetry/opentelemetry-specification/specification/api-propagators.md

 containing the extracted value, which can be a `SpanContext`, `DistributedContext` or another cross-cutting concern context.

-The `Context` passed as an argument MUST NOT be modified.

 If the extracted value is a `SpanContext`, its `IsRemote` property MUST be set to true.

 #### Getter argument